 Restrictions for Countries With Higher COVID-19 Infection Rates

 Travelers arriving from EU countries with higher Covid-19 infection rates are allowed entry.
-However they must present a negative PCR test performed within 72 hours of their arrival.
+However, they must present a negative PCR test performed within 72 hours of their arrival.
 They are also required to fill in a self-declaration form.
-Similar rules apply to travelers coming from the UK and Israel.
+For travelers from the UK, they are required to submit a pre-departure negative COVID-19 test result taken within 48 hours before entry and self-isolate for five days.

 Travelers who have been to Brazil in the past 14 days or have transited through this country for more than 12 hours should provide a negative test result taken within 48 hours and undergo another testing upon arrival.
 After this, they should quarantine for 14 days and undergo another test at the end of their quarantine.